Komethagan25/Udemy-Clone-Project/README.md

 The project recreates the layout of Udemy’s main landing page, including the navbar, categories, sale banner, recommended courses, topics, popular courses, and footer.
 # Features

--Clean and simple UI
+- Clean and simple UI

--Navigation bar
+- Navigation bar

--Banner / Hero section
+- Banner / Hero section

--Course cards section
+- Course cards section

--Most Popular Courses section
+- Most Popular Courses section

--Footer section
+- Footer section

 # Technologies Used

--HTML5
+- HTML5

--CSS
+- CSS

 # How to View

-1.Download or clone this repository:
+1. Download or clone this repository:

 git clone

-2.Open the index.html file in any web browser.
+2. Open the index.html file in any web browser.

 # Contributing